Will Benson Player Props: Reds vs. Phillies

 - The Phillies surrendered the fifth-fewest home runs in baseball (150 total, 0.9 per game).

-- Wheeler (0-1) takes the mound for the Phillies to make his second start of the season.
+- The Phillies are sending Walker (0-1) out for his second start of the season.

-- In his last time out on Saturday, the right-hander threw 4 1/3 innings against the Texas Rangers, allowing four earned runs while surrendering seven hits.
+- The right-hander last pitched on Monday against the New York Yankees, when he threw 4 1/3 innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.